This

 that he was not Brahmin).
 Palani Subramania

-Pillai was a contemporary of Palghat T. S.
+Pillai was a contemporary of Palghat T. A.

 His technique on mridangam